 With 434bhp, the GTS boasts a 0-62mph acceleration time of 4.3 seconds in it's fastest spec, making the Macan not only fast for an SUV, but quicker than many sports cars.
 Even more importantly, the Macan has handling exciting enough to outshine many well sorted sports saloons as well.

 Despite being fairly squat for an SUV, the Macan hides a roomy interior with enough space for a driver and three adult passengers along with their luggage.
 It’s well screwed-together too, even if the dashboard styling is very conservative.

 Compact yet surprisingly accommodating, the Porsche Macan is a more usable daily driver than you might expect, with a broad offering of many steps between hot hatch and sports car humbling power.
 Be careful when choosing from the options list, though: it’s very long and expensive.
-Most drivers should be more than satisfied with the sublime handling of the standard Macan, but for the ultimate small SUV, look no further than the Turbo.
+Most drivers should be more than satisfied with the sublime handling of the standard Macan, but for the ultimate small SUV, look no further than the GTS.